PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 10:07:14
+Last updated: 2024-04-13 10:07:48
-Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon
+Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell